hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 #### Task 1: Read the secret

-The initial key-value was set by the Vagrant during the provisioning.
+The initial key-value was set by Vagrant during the provisioning.
 (See the `Vagrantfile` at line 48.)

 Let's invoke the demo app's secret API (**`api/secret`**):